 The Computer Science ATAR course may provide opportunities for students, within authentic contexts, to choose and evaluate digital technologies and information systems with regard to risks and opportunities they present.
 They may also evaluate the extent to which digital solutions can embrace and promote sustainable practices.

-Unit 1 - Developing computer-based systems and producing spreadsheet and database solutions
+Unit 3 - Design and development of computer-based systems and database solutions

 Unit description